-- a) subcategory 1 if the degradation substance is expected to be fully biodegraded or biodegradable into substances that would fall in yellow category, cf. first sentence, or green category, cf. fifth subsection, if they were subject to categorization requirements, - b) subcategory 2 if the degradation substance is expected to biodegrade into substances that would fall in red category if they were subject to categorization requirements, cf. third subsection, - c) subcategory 3 if the degradation substance is expected to biodegrade into substances that would fall in black category if they were subject to categorization requirements, cf. second subsection.
+- a) subcategory 1 if the substance is expected to be fully biodegraded or biodegradable into degradation products that would fall in yellow category, cf. first sentence, or green category, cf. fifth subsection, if they were subject to categorization requirements, - b) subcategory 2 if the substance is expected to biodegrade into degradation products that would fall in red category if they were subject to categorization requirements, cf. third subsection, - c) subcategory 3 if the substance is expected to biodegrade into degradation products that would fall in black category if they were subject to categorization requirements, cf. second subsection.